This welcome message is dedicated to people who think they have no art talent.

 “If you hear a voice within you say you cannot paint, then by all means paint and that voice will be silenced.”

-Thanks for looking.
+Thanks for visiting.
 I hope something here inspires you to pick up a pencil or paintbrush.